MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 oc create -f tensorflow-mnist.yaml
 ```

-You should see the 2 workers and the main job running in your project **Topology** page in the DSRI web UI.
+You should see the 2 workers and the main job running in your project **Topology** page in the DSRI web UI (cf. [this comment](https://github.com/kubeflow/mpi-operator/blob/master/examples/horovod/tensorflow_mnist.py#L92) if you are facing issue with `.keras/datasets` when it runs).

 You can now take a look at, and edit, the different files to run your custom MPI job on the DSRI: